stormkit-io/stormkit-examples/next-js/README.md

 # Next.js Starter Example

-This repository contains a simple "Hello, World!" application written in Go.
+This is a simple Next.js Starter project.

 ## ⚡️ Deployment with Stormkit